 Ephesus sites in detail, using the cheap, popular, and very handy dolmuses (regular

-routed minibuses) from near our hotel direct to Seljuk, the modern
+routed minibuses) direct to Seljuk, the modern

 village near Ephesus.
 We would also be able to sample the facilities of our